 Heritage Management Strategy

-The District of Squamish has embarked on the exciting process of developing a Heritage Management Strategy, a comprehensive plan for Squamish to assist in managing its heritage resources, including best-practice policies, actions and tools for heritage management that are informed and guided by community values.
-The project began in the spring of 2022 and will conclude with a completed Heritage Management Strategy in the summer of 2023.
+The Heritage Management Strategy is a comprehensive plan for Squamish to assist in managing its heritage resources, including best-practice policies, actions and tools for heritage management that are informed and guided by community values.
+The project began in the spring of 2022 and was endorsed by Council on February 20, 2024.

 Background